Washington University Libraries

 Washington University Libraries is the library system of Washington University in St. Louis.
-The system includes 12 libraries and over 5.5 million volumes.
+The Washington University Libraries are a powerful network of academic resources featuring 9 University Libraries (7 locations on the Danforth Campus, one on the West Campus, and one at the Medical School); vast print and electronic collections; and expert librarians whose priority is helping students and faculty find the information they need.
 The John M. Olin Library is the central library.

 Olin Library

-Centrally located on the Danforth Campus, just west of the Brookings Quadrangle, Olin Library houses general-interest materials and collections in the humanities, social sciences, biology, mathematics and engineering.
+Centrally located on the Danforth Campus, just west of the Brookings Quadrangle, Olin Library houses general–interest materials and collections in the humanities, social sciences, biology, mathematics and engineering.
 It is also a designated federal depository library and houses over 70,000 microfilms.

-Special collections include the literary papers of James Merrill, Samuel Beckett, Howard Nemerov, Stanley Elkin, William Gass, Mona Van Duyn, and many other important writers; the Washington University Film & Media Archive includes material created by alumnus Henry Hampton documenting the Civil Rights Movement.
+Olin Library also houses the Julian Edison Department of Special Collections, which includes the literary papers of James Merrill, Samuel Beckett, Howard Nemerov, Stanley Elkin, William Gass, Mona Van Duyn, and many other important writers.
+Special Collections focuses on six primary areas: the Dowd Illustration Research Archive, Film & Media Archive, Local History, Manuscripts, Rare Books, and the University Archives.
+The Washington University Film & Media Archive within Special Collections includes material created by alumnus Henry Hampton documenting the Civil Rights Movement.

 Built in the early 1960s after a gift from John M. Olin and opened in 1962, the John M. Olin Library replaced the University's former main library at Ridgley Hall.
 In 2004, the Olin Library was rededicated after a comprehensive renovation and an expansion of the main floor.
 This process took more than three years.
 The library contains a cafe/coffee shop, study spaces for graduate and undergraduate students, and many general services and administrative offices of the Washington University Libraries.

+The Washington University Libraries closed three Danforth Campus locations in 2021: the Chemistry Library, Gustavus A. Pfeiffer Physics Library, and Ronald Rettner Earth & Planetary Science Library.
+Most of the physical collections for these three spaces moved to the John M. Olin Library.